nhchristianson/Math-text-semantic-networks/README.md

 This code is tested on Python 3.7, but may work in other versions of Python 3.

+In order to do spell-checking via [``pyenchant``](https://pypi.org/project/pyenchant/), it will be necessary on non-Windows platforms to install the underlying "enchant" library, e.g. via Homebrew on Mac OS.

 A few Python packages are not strictly necessary for things to work, but may be useful:

 - [``dionysus``](https://github.com/mrzv/dionysus), a persistent homology package.
 This is not the package we generally use for calculating the persistent homology of growing semantic networks (which is [``ripser.py``](https://ripser.scikit-tda.org/)), but it may be useful in conjunction with: